militaryinvestor/militaryinvestor.github.io/_posts/2021-10-12-How-to-Start-Investing-in-The-Thrift-Savings-Plan-TSP-Part-1-MyPay.md

 ------------------

 After this, you'll need to pick how your money will be invested in the TSP.
-To do this, ]please continue reading Part 2 of this series to learn how to change how your money is invested in the TSP](2021-12-12-How-to-Start-Investing-in-The-Thrift-Savings-Plan-TSP-Part-2-TSP-Allocations.md).
+To do this, [please continue reading Part 2 of this series to learn how to change how your money is invested in the TSP](2021-12-12-How-to-Start-Investing-in-The-Thrift-Savings-Plan-TSP-Part-2-TSP-Allocations.md).